-Once the side panel is open, click the blue “Create an automation” button.
+Once the side panel is open, click the “Create a custom automation” button.

-If your base already has some automations, you can create a new one by clicking on the “+ New Automation” button above the existing automations.
+If your base already has some automations, you can also create a new one by clicking on the “ + New Automation” button above your existing automations.

 Step 2: set up your trigger

 Once you’ve created your automation, you can give it a name, and then begin by choosing a trigger.
 The trigger is the event that starts the automation.
 In our case, we want the trigger to fire when we mark an interview session as being “Scheduled.”

 Click the “+ Choose a trigger” button.
 A menu will appear with a wide variety of potential triggers.
 Since we want this automation to trigger when one of our event records matches a specific condition—in this case, when an interview has been marked as “Scheduled”—select the “Airtable: When record matches conditions →” trigger.